hyperledger/toc/project-reports/2023/2023-Q2-Hyperledger-Iroha.md

 All Iroha 2 developers are now fully onboarded and at maximum productivity.

 Since development of the Ursa project has been discontinued, the Iroha team is rewriting its essential parts to integrate in the Iroha codebase.
-In addition, thanks to Arun S M, the Iroha 2 BCE team will start collaborating with the Hyperledger Blockchain Explorer team.
+In addition, thanks to Arun S M, the Iroha 2 BCE team will start collaborating with the Blockchain Explorer, a Hyperledger Lab, team.

 # Questions/Issues for the TOC